Austin September 2025

 Zilker Relays

-Zilker Relays return to gorgeous downtown Austin for its 10th edition this year.
+Zilker Relays returns to gorgeous downtown Austin for its 11th edition this year.
 The 10-mile relay race consists of teams of 4 runners, each running 2.5 miles.
 Team categories include an all-men's team, an all-women's team, teams for men and women over 40, teams for senior citizens, mixed-gender teams, teams for members of the same family, corporate teams, and teams that are "just for fun."
 There is also a kid's race, so bring the young ones along, and food, drinks and music await everyone at the end of the race.
-Team registration costs $240 and includes a bib, race t-shirt and a relay baton for the team.
+Team registration costs from $300 and includes a bib, race t-shirt and a relay baton for the team.

 Austin Chronicle Hot Sauce Festival